On thin local sets of the Gaussian free field: Some comments about the definitions of thin local sets

-We are now ready to give an alternative definition of thin local sets.
-This definition coincides with that of \cite{WWln2} in the special case where $h_A$ is integrable on $D \setminus A$ (so that working with DAS is not necessary).
+\medbreak \textbf{The generalised thin local sets.} We are now ready to give an alternative definition of thin local sets.
+This definition coincides with that of \cite{WWln2} in the particular case when $h_A$ is integrable on $D \setminus A$ (so that working with DAS is not necessary).
 It is also similar to Lemma 3.10 \cite{MS1}, where they ask $\Gamma$ to be a.s. determined by the restriction of $\Gamma$ to $D\backslash A$.
-On the other hand the first example presented in Section \ref{hints} is non-thin, but it is proven in \cite{ALS} that $\Gamma$ is a function of the restriction of $\Gamma$ to $D\backslash A$ (because $A$ is measurable with respect to this restriction).
+On the other hand, the first example presented in Section \ref{hints} is non-thin, but it is proven in \cite{ALS} that $\Gamma$ is a function of the restriction of $\Gamma$ to $D\backslash A$.
+This is because $A$ is measurable of this restriction and $\Gamma_A$ is a measurable function of $A$.